EXTOD Healthcare Professionals South Conference

 Please click on the EXTOD courses tab for details of further courses available.

-Attending this EXTOD day will provide you with current, evidence-based knowledge on managing Type 1 diabetes for exercise.
-You will also be able to speak with experts in the field and leave with practical advice and clear strategies to use with your patients with T1D in a clinical setting.
+This EXTOD day provided attendees with current, evidence-based knowledge on managing Type 1 diabetes for exercise.
+Those who joined were able to speak with experts in the field and left with practical advice and clear strategies to use with patients with T1D in a clinical setting.

 • The challenges someone with Type 1 diabetes faces when exercising